ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Starting date of the last forecast in the set of forecasts to run.
 Format is "YYYYMMDD".
 Note that this does not include the hour of the day.

 ``CYCL_HRS``: (Default: ( "HH1" "HH2" ))
    An array containing the hours of the day at which to launch forecasts.
 Forecasts are launched at these hours on each day from ``DATE_FIRST_CYCL`` to ``DATE_LAST_CYCL``, inclusive.
-Each element of this array must be a two-digit string representing an integer that is less than or equal to 23, e.g., "00", "03", "12", "23".
+Each element of this array must be a two-digit string representing an integer that is less than or equal to 23 (e.g., "00", "03", "12", "23").

 ``INCR_CYCL_FREQ``: (Default: "24")
    Increment in hours for cycle frequency (cycl_freq).
 The default is "24", which means cycl_freq=24:00:00.

+..
+   COMMENT: What is cycl_freq from?
+It's not mentioned anywhere else here...
+In general, this definition could be better... need more info.

 ``FCST_LEN_HRS``: (Default: "24")
    The length of each forecast, in integer hours.